Dadudekc/MeTuber/docs/user_flow_report.md

 ## Executive Summary

-This report analyzes the current user flow of the MeTuber webcam effects application, identifying key user journeys, pain points, and opportunities for improvement in the V2 redesign.
+This report analyzes the current user flow of the me-tuber webcam effects application, identifying key user journeys, pain points, and opportunities for improvement in the V2 redesign.
 The analysis covers both novice and power users, with specific recommendations for enhancing usability and user satisfaction.

 ## Current User Personas